Shipprojects/rdbus/README.md

 # Docker environment

 There is a Docker image available with everything you need to develop and build `rdbus`.
 Follow [this guide](https://docs.docker.com/engine/install/ubuntu/) to install Docker and [this guide](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user) to finalize your Docker setup.
-For development you will also need Visual Studio Code with `ms-vscode-remote.remote-containers` extension installed.
+For development you will also need Visual Studio Code with `ms-vscode-remote.remote-containers` extension installed and `~/.ssh` directory present on your machine that will be mounted in Docker container.

 To open the development environment you have to open the `rdbus` project root directory in `vscode` and run `>Dev Containers: Reopen in Container`.
 Wait for the image to build for the first time and then wait until all extensions get automatically installed.
 Now you are ready to go.